 Located 20 km (12 miles) south of Rhodes Town, this well-known beach was named after the lead actor of the film The Guns of Navarone, which was shot there.
 The original name of the beach was Vagies.

-The beach, which is considered to be one of the most beautiful on the island, is the calmest beach on Rhodes.
+The beach, which is considered to be amongst the island’s most beautiful, is the calmest beach on Rhodes.
 It is a rather narrow beach, with a combination of rocks, sand, and pebbles.

-Located on a lovely bay 2 km (1.2 miles) from Faliraki village and 20 km (12 miles) south of Rhodes Town, Ladiko is a small, pocket beach, featuring a small scenic cove which is a delight to the eye as well as a calm respite on windy days.
+Located on a lovely bay 2 km (1.2 miles) from the village of Faliraki and 20 km (12 miles) south of the town of Rhodes, Ladiko is a small, pocket beach featuring a scenic cove which is a delight to the eye, as well as a calm respite on windy days.

-The seashore has fine clean sand, although some small rocks are scattered around, which provide visual interest and make the area even more scenic.
+The seashore contains fine, clean sand with some small rocks, providing for a visually-interesting and scenic beach.
 There are ample beach facilities, and the beach is surrounded by lush vegetation.

-The beach offers you water sports, including wind surfing and water skiing.
+The beach offers water sports, including windsurfing and water skiing.
 The golden sand of the beach combines perfectly with the turquoise waters of the Aegean sea, which makes for attractive and relaxing scenery.

-Located 19 km (12 miles) south of Rhodes town, Afandou is a long, spacious beach.
-A village of the same name is found in a crescent around the bay.
+Located 19 km (12 miles) south of the town of Rhodes, Afandou is a long, spacious beach.
+A crescent-shaped village of the same name is located on the bay.

-Afandou has pebbles and sand and includes many rental facilities and fish tavernas.
+Afandou is a pebble and sand beach with many rental facilities and fish tavernas.

-The clear, sparkling waters remain fresh even during the hottest summer days, offering an ideal swim for visitors.
+Afandou’s clear, sparkling waters remain fresh even during the hottest summer days, providing ideal conditions for swimmers.
 This beach is also a favorite of windsurfers.

 Agios Pavlos Beach

-The little bay of Agios Pavlos (Saint Paul), located close to the ancient acropolis of Lindos, lies 48 km (30 miles) south of Rhodes town.
-The beach features golden sand forming a giant dune, pebbles, and plenty of sunbeds from which to choose.
+The tiny bay of Agios Pavlos (Saint Paul), located close to the ancient acropolis of Lindos, lies 48 km (30 miles) south of the town of Rhodes.
+The beach features golden sand which forms a giant dune, pebbles, and plenty of sunbeds from which to choose.

-The beach was named after the white chapel which stands on the beach.
-The chapel is dedicated to Saint Paul, who came to Greece and preached Christianity in the year 43 AD.
+The beach of Agios Pavlos was named after the white chapel, located right on the beach itself, dedicated to Saint Paul, who came to Greece and preached Christianity in the year 43 AD.

-Pefkos Beach consists of pebbles and soft, golden sand.
-A number of rocky coves, with ideal shallow-water swimming spots, can be found at the very end of the beach.
+Pefkos Beach is a pebble beach with soft, golden sand.
+A number of rocky coves, with ideal shallow-water swimming spots, are located at the very end of the beach.

 Many shops, bars, and tavernas can also be found there.
 Indulge in a variety of fresh seafood by visiting any of the waterfront tavernas.

-Located 36 km (22 miles) of Rhodes town, Haraki is a very quiet beach with crystal clear waters ideal for water sports such as scuba diving.
+Located 36 km (22 miles) from Rhodes Town, Haraki is a very peaceful beach with crystal-clear waters ideal for water sports, such as scuba diving.

-The cove provides a lovely landscape, and the neighboring beaches such as Agia Agathi and Kokkini Ammos have idyllic waters in which to swim, as well as rocks and caves to explore.
+The cove provides a lovely landscape, and the neighboring beaches, such as Agia Agathi and Kokkini Ammos, are idyllic to swim in while the rocks and caves provide opportunity for exploration.

-Located 65 km (40 miles) from the airport, and 50 km south east of Rhodes City, Kalathos Beach offers soft, golden sands with crystalline waters.
+Located 65 km (40 miles) from the airport, and 50 km southeast of the town of Rhodes, Kalathos Beach offers soft, golden sands with crystalline waters.

-Bamboo umbrellas and wooden sun beds may be had for just a few euros.
-Some accommodations are available near the beach, while more can be found in the village of Kalathos itself.
+Bamboo umbrellas and wooden lounge chairs may be had for just a few euros.
+Some accommodations are available near the beach while more can be found in the village of Kalathos itself.